 - Social Media Manager: $59,965

 In addition to a salary, team members must be equipped with the necessary budgets, time and resources to make the most of their efforts.
 Intent Home buying Marketing Intelligence — a consumer data platform — can handle a large amount of marketing automation and customer relationship management for a fraction of the aforementioned cost.
 With personalized email marketing campaigns, customer management catered to mortgage and real estate, and the ability to outsource a large portion of content marketing strategies, Intent is a true real estate and mortgage marketing solution.
 Check out Intent for yourself.
-Sign up here to receive information about how Intent can help you outsource content marketing, increase your business, and save you money.
+Surf here to see how Intent can help you outsource content marketing, increase your business, and save you money.

 Want the right video content for your mortgage marketing strategy?
 Let your instincts guide you and keep an eye on the local and national news.
 As for specific topics, see our suggestions below!